ondfisk/AzureADB2C-MitID/README.md

 Using the data from your Criipto App Registration:

-- Update `policies/TrustFrameworkExtensions.xml` with client id
+- Update `policies/CriiptoExtensions.xml` with client id
-- Create policy key `MitIDClientSecret` with client secret
 - Create policy key `FunctionsKey` with function key

 ### Upload policies